 U.S. Clinical Experience with Falcon Advanced Neurology & Epilepsy Freedom Center in Orlando, FL, USA.

-At Falcon Advanced Neurology & Epilepsy Freedom Center (FANEFC) in Orlando Florida USA, we provide comprehensive and exceptional neurology clinical experience under the guidance of triple board certified neurologist Dr. Jaivir S. Rathore, MD, FAES, who is trained at some of the top medical centers in the US; including The Johns Hopkins and The Cleveland Clinic and published in a Harvard journal as a lead author on an NIH funded study, who also serves on the reviewer’s panel of the journal of the American Academy of Neurology and the Royal College of Physicians of Edinburgh (UK) and the current Co-Chairman of the Epilepsy Foundation of America’s Florida Chapter.
-With Dr. Rathore’s extensive experience as a former Chief Epilepsy Fellow and adjunct teaching faculty at the Johns Hopkins Neurology Residency Program in Baltimore, Maryland US; we create educational equality by arranging U.S. clinical experiences (USCE) for international medical students and graduates (IMGs).
-We believe that IMGs play an important part in improving the U.S. healthcare system and global health at large.
+At Falcon Advanced Neurology (FAN) in Orlando Florida USA, we provide comprehensive and exceptional neurology clinical experience under the guidance of triple board certified neurologist Dr. Jaivir S. Rathore, MD, FAES, who is trained at some of the top medical centers in the US; including The Johns Hopkins and The Cleveland Clinic and published in a Harvard journal as a lead author on an NIH funded study, who also serves on the reviewer’s panel of the journal of the American Academy of Neurology and the Royal College of Physicians of Edinburgh (UK) and the current Co-Chairman of the Epilepsy Foundation of America’s Florida Chapter.
+With Dr. Rathore’s extensive experience as a former Chief Epilepsy Fellow and adjunct teaching faculty at the Johns Hopkins Neurology Residency Program in Baltimore, Maryland US; we create educational equality by arranging U.S. clinical experience (USCE/Elective) for international medical graduates (IMGs) and medical students.
+Dr. Rathore himself being an IMG believes that IMGs play an important part in improving the U.S. healthcare system and global health at large.

 The international medical students and graduates (IMGs) are eligible for clinical experiences with FANEFC.
 Current medical students are eligible for hands-on clinical neurology elective.
 Medical school graduates who wish to do hands-on clinical experience of Neurology Pre-Residency Training (NPRT) program must have passed USMLE Step 1.
 Those who wish to do the coveted Epilepsy Mini-Fellowship with potential Mayo Clinic rotation, must have completed the NPRT program of at least 2 months duration at FANEFC.